Managing your finances wisely involves more than just stashing your money under the mattress or in a single savings account.

 It eliminates the stress of commingling funds and wondering whether you're prepared for emergencies, upcoming expenses, or long-term goals.

-With distinct accounts for each financial objective, you gain a clear understanding of your financial landscape, which can help foster confidence and reduce financial stress.
+With distinct accounts for each financial objective, you gain a clear understanding of your financial landscape, which can help foster confidence and eliminate financial stress.

 Bottom line